![]() |

 If the spare part number has an added color code, the check letter is found based on the original spare part number exclusively.
 All

-colour variants of the same part therefor has the same check letter.
+colour variants of the same part therefore have the same check letter.

 When you look at the newest spare parts catalogue for 2CV, you can still find numbers of this type.
-The front silencer, for instance, has the number 5 490 718, but there is no check letter which has disappeared from catalogues, pricelists and all other contexts since around 1980.
+The front silencer, for instance, has the number 5 490 718, but there is no check letter.
+The check letter disappeared from catalogues, pricelists and all other contexts around 1980.

 0000-T |